 First, it’s much easier to hit the ground running.
 You aren’t going to need to spend time in kick-off meetings educating your new agency on the basics of your industry or your business.
 You can dive in and receive specific recommendations borne of experience.

 Second, you will benefit from the work already done for previous clients.
 Your agency will already have contacts with the media and analysts that it can leverage on your behalf.

-A media pitch is a one-on-one communication with a reporter designed to catch their attention and spark engagement by sharing story ideas and company news that they may consider covering, now or in the future.
+Media pitches are one-on-one communications with reporters designed to catch their attention and spark engagement by sharing story ideas and company news that they may consider covering, now or in the future.

 To get the most out of a media pitch, it's important to place specific emphasis on making pitches to media relatable, tailored and personalized.
 This includes leaning into different geographies, niche topics, and complicated subject matter.